Easy Bruschetta Recipe with Mozzarella and Tomato Basil

 assembling the bruschetta

-5. Rub the fresh garlic over the toasted bread.
-Adjust amount based on personal preference.
-Rubbing about a half a clove on one side.
+Rub the fresh garlic over the toasted bread.
+Adjust the amount based on personal preference.
+Rubbing about half a clove on one side.
 Set bread aside.

 Bruschetta is pronounced ‘brusketa’ in Italian.
-Most people think bruschetta is referring to the tomato topping but it’s actually referring to the toasted bread that holds the toppings.
+Most people think bruschetta refers to the tomato topping, but it refers to the toasted bread that holds the toppings!

 Bruschetta is an antipasto consisting of grilled or toasted bread rubbed with garlic and topped with olive oil and salt.
 Variations of toppings may include tomato, vegetables, beans, cured meat, or cheese.
 I love this baked zucchini and tomato version as well!